dlang/dub/README.md

 Package and build manager for [D](http://dlang.org/) applications and libraries.

 There is a central [package registry](https://github.com/rejectedsoftware/dub-registry/) located at <http://code.dlang.org>.
-The location will likely change to a dedicated domain at some point.

 Introduction